About multiple online instances or tenants

 All instances for a single customer tenant will be set up in the geography where they initially signed up for their account.
 Storage consumption is totaled and tracked across all the instances attached to a customer tenant.

 You can set up separate security groups for all instances.

 You can purchase additional instances through the Additional Instance Add-On.
 Additional instances can be added only to "paid" subscriptions - not trials or Internal Use Rights (IUR).
-If you purchased your Customer Engagement apps subscription through Volume Licensing, you must go through your Large Account Reseller (LAR) to purchase the additional instance.
+If you purchased your subscription through Volume Licensing, you must go through your Large Account Reseller (LAR) to purchase the additional instance.
 More information: Billing and subscription support

 You can’t merge existing trials or subscriptions onto an additional instance; instead, you will need to move your data and customizations.

 The following are common use cases for multi-instance deployment.
 Consider these examples when you decide the deployment type that best fits your company’s requirements.

 In this scenario, a “master” data set provides for change management through a central master data source.
 This approach requires that the central master data be synchronized to all instances so that each instance has access to the latest version of the core information.
 Requested changes to the information can be made directly within the master system.
 Alternatively, users can explicitly access the master system or capture the changes in the local instance, with those changes subsequently passed on to the master instance.

 Requiring that changes be made centrally can provide for centralized change control.
 For example, anti-fraud checks can be performed to ensure that changes are made only by a central team and not by local teams that might otherwise benefit from a change, such as a change in credit limits.
 This would provide a second level of change authorization and verification that avoids the ability for a single person or a group of people who work closely together to collaborate to affect a fraud.
 Pushing a request to a different, independent team can provide protection against potential fraud.